 32 two-player teams take part in a knockout format.
 Games in the first two rounds are a race to seven racks (frames) with match length increasing for the later rounds.
 Matches are played as scotch doubles, with each player on the team taking alternate shots.

 The pool balls numbered 1-9 are used, the object ball is always the lowest numbered remaining ball.
 Whoever pots the Nine-Ball wins the rack, regardless of who potted the earlier balls.
 Expect to see plenty of plant and combination shots, so the balls aren’t always potted in exact order.

 Get the best odds on 2019 World Cup of Pool with our selected bookmakers below:

-Best Bookmakers for Betting on World Cup of Pool September 2019
+Best Bookmakers for Betting on World Cup of Pool in the USA - December 2019

 Accepts Large BetsSignup BonusIn-Play BettingRegular Promos

 These are the players who will represent the seeded teams, with all the big names in the sport representing their countries:

 Great Britain A – Jayson Shaw & Chris Melling

 Chinese Taipei – Ko Pin-Yi & Ko Ping-Chung